 Syphilitic aortitis takes place during the stage of tertiary syphilis between 5 to 30 years after initiation of primary syphilis.
-This is normally due to infection of aorta secondary to endarteritis obliterans of vasa-vasorum.
+This is normally due to infection of the aorta secondary to endarteritis obliterans of the vasa vasorum.

-Aortic wall becomes progressively weakened due to chronic inflammation.
-This will subsequently lead to aneurysm (10%), coronary artery narrowing at ostium (30%) and aortic valve insufficiency secondary to the involvement of aortic valve.
+The aortic wall becomes progressively weakened due to chronic inflammation.
+This will subsequently lead to aneurysm (10%), coronary artery narrowing at its ostium (30%) and aortic valve insufficiency secondary to the involvement of the aortic valve.

 - asymmetrical aortic sinus involvement